Shoeman/KFBackEndTest/README.md

 Run in production mode: `npm run prod`

 ## TODO
-- Filter outages on date
 - Retrieve site info by id
+- Filter outages by siteId devices
+- Post outages
+- Sort out index

 ## Nice to have
 - Code coverage
+- Cater for all api responses
 - Higher level mocking for api calls